 Question: I had a great relationship with my freshman seminar professor this semester, and I asked her for a letter of recommendation.
 She hasn’t written many letters for med school, and was wondering what kind of information to include?
 Are there any guidelines for what should be included in a letter of recommendation?

-Answer: Just this month, a working group of med school personnel, premed advisors, and other administrators within the Association of American Medical Colleges (AAMC) published a set of guidelines that can be shared with letter writers.
+Answer: A working group of med school personnel, premed advisors, and other administrators within the Association of American Medical Colleges (AAMC) published a set of guidelines that can be shared with letter writers.
 These guidelines emphasize the idea that a letter should provide an assessment of your suitability for medical school, they provide suggestions for the kinds of background information that can be helpful within a letter (e.g., how long the recommender has known you and in what capacity), and they stress the importance of pointing out ways that you might make a unique contribution to your medical school class.
 Most importantly, they highlight the desire that recommenders comment on behaviors that they have observed that may demonstrate core-level competencies that the medical schools are looking for in future physicians.
 You can find the guidelines online here.

 Of course, they don’t expect any single letter writer to be able to speak to all of the competencies, but ask you consider who you’re asking for a letter, think about which ones you may have exhibited while working with them.
 For example, if you participated in a group project that culminated in a presentation, they may be able to comment on your teamwork skills and oral communication.
 If your first paper needed serious work, and you went into office hours and to the writing center, and improved your writing substantially by the end of the semester, he professor could comment on your capacity for improvement and response to a challenging situation (resilience and adaptability), and possibly your critical thinking and written communication skills.
 As a freshman, you can also consider these competencies as you choose your activities going forward, so that you always have an eye on your personal development relative to the kinds of habits of mind and personal characteristics that are valued in a holistic admissions process at the medical school.
 The full definitions of the competencies are available here.